-The traditional heart of Japan is full to the brim with ancient temples, beautiful gardens, traditional Japanese architecture and 17 UNESCO world heritage sites.
-It offers a great contrast to the capital, Tokyo and in our opinion is a must see destination when visiting Japan.
+Kyoto is a stark contrast to the high tech capital, Tokyo, and in our opinion is a must see destination when visiting Japan.

 We may receive a small compensation if you make a purchase after clicking the links in this post.
 Find more info in our disclaimer.